Ben Stoneham, Baron Stoneham of Droxford

 Benjamin Russell Mackintosh Stoneham, Baron Stoneham of Droxford (born 26 August 1948) is a British peer, journalist, and Liberal Democrat politician.
-He is currently the Liberal Democrat Chief Whip in the House of Lords, having been elected to that position in October 2016.
+He served as the Liberal Democrat Chief Whip in the House of Lords between October 2016 and January 2026.

 Education

 He was educated at Harrow School, Christ's College, Cambridge (BA, 1970), the University of Warwick (MA, 1971) and London Business School.

 Political career

 Stoneham's early politics were Labour.
 At the age of 29 he was Labour candidate in the Saffron Walden by-election of 1977.
 He was later treasurer of the moderate Campaign for Labour Victory, many of whose leading lights later joined the SDP.
 Stoneham was the SDP candidate for Parliament in Stevenage in 1983 and 1987.
 In 1983, he had the best finish by any non-incumbent SDP candidate in an English seat and narrowly lost by about 1,700 votes.

 In 2004, he stood for election in Denmead, Winchester, and in 2010 he stood for election in Bishops Waltham, Winchester.

 He is a senior party activist for the Liberal Democrat party.

 From 2003 to 2010, he was operations director of the party, under the leadership of Charles Kennedy, and Nick Clegg.

 He was made a Life peer on 17 January 2011 as Baron Stoneham of Droxford, of Meon Valley in the County of Hampshire.

 He gave his maiden speech on 20 January 2011.

 In October 2016, Lord Stoneham was elected as the Liberal Democrat Chief Whip in the House of Lords, succeeding Lord Newby.